Release Procedure

 $toolexe sign -pkcs11engine $engine -pkcs11module $module -h sha256 -t http://time.certum.pl -certs $certs -askpass -n "${signer}" -in $infile -out $outfile

-There will be three files to be signed, _Without_JRE
+There are three files to sign, the _Without_JRE

 , _Windows